IvanVigor/Local-Fusion-Dynamic-Weighted-Ensemble/README.md

 1. Load data
-2. Split data into train, validation and test sets
+2. Split data into train, neighbours-set and test sets
 3. Train multiple expert models on the train data
 4. Generate predictions for the test data
-5. Train the ensembler on validation data
+5. Train the ensembler on neighbours-set
-6. Generate predictions for the test dataset coming from the ensembler
+6. Generate predictions for the test dataset using ensembler
 7. Compare the predictions from the ensembler with the predictions from the expert models